Don328/PersonalSite/Client/wwwroot/markdown/resume.md

 - Linux
 - Azure
 - ### non-technical(soft) skills
-- **Troubleshooting and problem Solving:** This has been a strength throughout my life.
-I am a natural problem solver.
-My ability to understand complex systems and diagnose problems has always served me well.
+- **Troubleshooting and problem Solving:** The ability to isolate a problem into its component parts and find a solution has been a strength throughout my adult life.
 - **Interpersonal skills:** I usually get along with most people and have the ability to put personal feelings aside in a professional environment when that is not the case.
 I generally maintain a positive attitude and am naturally disposed to focus on seeking a solution rather than dwelling on the effects of a problem.
-- **Communication skills:** Clear communication is vital to the health of any team or organization.
-More than just a clear message, the ability to listen and adjust to the understanding of your audience is vital.
-As the receiver of a message, it is always helpful to articulate your interpretation and give feedback, clearing up any misunderstanding.
-This process comes quite easily to me.
+- **Communication skills:** Clear communication has been a necessity in several positions I have held.
+From crewing a helicopter to running a construction crew, the ability to communicate clearly both as the sender *and* reciever of information has been an asset.
-- **Self-motivated learner:** From teaching myself to code to obsessively listening to history podcasts, I see no end to my desire to further my understanding of things that hold my interest.
-The universe of software development is vast and constantly expanding, offering endless opportunities for continued personal growth.
-I find no end to my interest in software development and am always looking for new challenges.
+- **Self-motivated learner:** In addition to teaching myself to code, I am also an avid history podcast/audio book listener.
+When I find a topic that interests me, I dive in head first.
 ---
 To view personal interests and read some stories from my life experience, visit my [About Me](/about-me) page.